Harrison Ford Attacks The Rise Of 'Nationalism And Isolationism'

 — Yale Environment 360 (@YaleE360) November 8, 2018

-According to Yale, Jair Bolsonaro’s climate change denial – in combination with his complete control of Brazil’s centralized government – means that he will likely do unprecedented damage to the Amazon, as well as the international effort to soften the blow of climate change.
+According to Yale, Jair Bolsonaro’s climate change denial — in combination with his complete control of Brazil’s centralized government — means that he will likely do unprecedented damage to the Amazon, as well as the international effort to soften the blow of climate change.
 With Bolsonaro in power, the deforestation rate in the world’s largest rainforest is likely to triple, and the damage he is likely to do could be irreversible, according to Yale.

 Even though the humanity seems to be facing a monumental and existential threat, actor Harrison Ford remains hopeful.
 During the acceptance speech, Ford said that young people around the globe are committed to saving the planet.
 “They’re curious, they’re innovative, they’re more educated than ever before, they’re demanding solutions.
 They’re going for it.
 They’re all in.
 That gives me hope,” Harrison Ford concluded.